openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 float ofDist(float x1, float y1, float x2, float y2);
 float ofDistSquared(float x1, float y1, float x2, float y2);
 ```
+**[mh: might be nice to note an optimization problem where you'd choose to use square distances over distance]**

 Let's start by a definition.
 You may remember the _Pythagorean Theorem_, stating that the length of a line between point $a$ and $b$ is:
 $$\text{Distance}\left(\left(\begin{array}{c}